DRN88/zabbix-playground/zabbix-aws-s3-discovery/README.md

 ## 1. About

+Automatically discovers your buckets in AWS S3 and then:
+Pulls 3 data:
+* StandardStorage type bucket size
+* StandardIAStorage type bucket size
+* Number of objects in buckets

 Works on CentOS 7 and Zabbix v3.4.7.
-Automatically discovers your buckets in AWS S3.
 Pulls Cloudwatch metrics regarding to your buckets.
 Size and Number of objects.
+Look through the scripts first.
+Adjust them to your needs.
+Used commands: aws jq sed bc date

 ## 2. Install and Configure